skadio/balans/README.md

 SCIP needs to be installed:

 1. Install a Python-compatible[^8] version of [SCIP Optimization Solver](https://www.scipopt.org/index.php#download) which requires prepackaged C++ libraries[^9].
+[^1]:E. Danna, E. Rothberg, and C. L. Pape.
+Exploring relaxation induced neighborhoods to improve MIP solutions.
+Mathematical Programming, 102(1):71–90, 2005.
+[^2]: S. Ghosh.
+DINS, a MIP Improvement Heuristic.
+In M. Fischetti and D. P. Williamson, editors, Integer Programming and Combinatorial Optimization:
+12th International IPCO Conference, Ithaca, NY, USA, June 25-27, 2007.
+Proceedings, pages 310–323, Berlin, Heidelberg, 2007.
+Springer Berlin Heidelberg.
+[^3]: M. Fischetti and A. Lodi.
+Local branching.
+Mathematical Programming, 98(1- 3):23–47, 2003.
+[^4]: .
+Rothberg.
+An Evolutionary Algorithm for Polishing Mixed Integer Programming Solutions.
+INFORMS Journal on Computing, 19(4):534–541, 2007.
+[^5]: Zero Objective.
+[^6]:  Berthold.
+RENS–the optimal rounding.
+Mathematical Programming Computation, 6(1):33–54, 2014.
-[^8]: The Python interface of SCIP only works with major versions, see [SCIP Compatibility Table](https://pypi.org/project/PySCIPOpt/) to pick the right solver version.
+[^7]: The Python interface of SCIP only works with major versions, see [SCIP Compatibility Table](https://pypi.org/project/PySCIPOpt/) to pick the right solver version.
-[^9]: SCIP is written in C++ so it requires [Visual C++ Redistributable Packages](), see the link under precompiled packages section.
+[^8]: SCIP is written in C++ so it requires [Visual C++ Redistributable Packages](), see the link under precompiled packages section.
 Alternatively, here is the official [Visual Studio C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) to download and install C++ development tools.
 2. Now that SCIP _and_ the required C++ backend are installed, set the environment variable for [SCIPOPTDIR](https://imada.sdu.dk/u/marco/DM871/PySCIPOpt/md_INSTALL.html).
 3. Now that SCIP and required C++ backend are installed _and_ is references in the environment, install the Python interface via `pip install pyscipopt` or `conda install --channel conda-forge pyscipopt`[^10].
-[^10]: A good practice is to update first via `pip install --upgrade` or `python -m pip install --upgrade pip`
+[^9]: A good practice is to update first via `pip install --upgrade` or `python -m pip install --upgrade pip`

 ## Test Your Setup